 Hilton Head Sunsets: Top 8 Must-see Island Locations

-Hilton Head Sunsets: Populated Locations
+Hilton Head Sunsets: Popular Locations

 Harbour Town and Lighthouse

 Across the street from Shelter Cove visitors can stay in Palmetto Dunes.
 This popular resort area offers vacation rental homes, professional landscaping, golf, swimming and more.
 Instead of venturing out, guests can watch a sunset from the comfort of their vacation home.
-For some, there’s nothing more relaxing than sitting on the balcony enjoying the view.
+For some people, there’s nothing more relaxing than sitting on the balcony enjoying the view.

 Skull Creek Marina